 Casement windows are ideal in warmer climates when you’re trying to improve ventilation throughout your home.
 The windows can be opened at any angle making them great for ventilation.
 Wind flow is rarely coming straight at your windows, instead it flows across your windows at an angle so by opening your windows at the correct angle you can capture the breeze and improve the overall ventilation.
 This makes the house feel cooler, even when it’s very warm, and it can reduce the need for fans and other devices for ventilation.

 Another benefit of casement windows is that there aren’t any moving parts other than the hinge.
 The window is one solid piece of glass instead of two.
 This creates a more air-resistant barrier, and offers better insulation overall than many of your double or single hung windows.
-If you’re looking for a simple way to boost your insulation level, while still having windows that open when you need them to, casement windows are a great option.
+If you’re looking for a simple way to boost your insulation level and improve energy efficiency of your windows, while still having windows that open when you need them to, casement windows are a great option.

 Consider Window Stays